The World should be anticipating to get Serengeti III, the rather interesting documentary of the wilderness after the successesful series 1 and 2.

 The dramatized, ‘Serengeti II,’ is yet to be screened anywhere in Africa, let alone Tanzania where the actual setting is rooted, except maybe for a few who managed to down-torrent it.

-But it did premier exclusively on BBC Earth in Canada, on Halloween Day, of 2020.
+But its second outing in 2020 did premier exclusively on BBC Earth in Canada, on Halloween Day, of that year.

 Showcasing Tanzania’s most popular National Park, Serengeti Docu-Series features narrations by the Hollwood based, Award Winning Kenyan film actress, Lupita Nyong’o Who also stars in the Queen of Katwe and Black Panther.

 The serialized story book documentaries are produced by former ‘Spice Girls’ Manager, Simon Fuller who at one time also managed singer Gary Barlow of the Take That fame.